Graham91/PythonOrgamiScript/README.md

 Step 5:
 In object mode
-ReName the initial object by adding a .999 to it
+ReName the initial object by adding a .999 or anynumber not used to it

 You can now run script with nothing selected.

+script runs as follows at this point
+1. run findgreatestLength
+2. undo
+3. plug longest length into new test and run that
+4. using outliner command click each obect and then drag to desired location on XY plane
+5. run parentandunparent
+6. run raising script
+7. run add dynamicpaint
+8. add plane to cover main area
+9. add material to plane and all faces
+10. UV project all faces at the same time
+11. make material a new texture
+12. make plane dynamic paint canvas
+13. bake image set with texture as intial color and using UVmap
+14. use image set as new material